Certificate III in Aviation (Aerodrome Operations) AVI30119

 - Facilitate the safety of aerodrome works and works site access AVIF3025

-- Maintain basic situation awareness in the aviation workplace AVIZ1005
+- Maintain basic situational awareness in an aviation workplace AVIZ1005

 Workshop 2: Aerodrome operations in practice

 Practice your skills with group work, case study analysis and interactive role play using our aerodrome simulator, to ensure you are confident and ready for work.